An evolving space framework for Oseen equations on a moving domain: Introduction

-This article develops the moving space framework of \emph{Alphonse, Elliott} and \emph{Stinner} to include the example of incompressible fluid equations.
+This article extends the moving space framework of \emph{Alphonse, Elliott} and \emph{Stinner} to include the example of incompressible fluid equations.
 We focus on a linear version of the Navier-Stokes Equations in a flat domain.
-We will also consider a time-discretisation of the fluid equation we consider.
-We neglect the spacial-discretisation since, for the example we consider, this should be a classical application of a mixed Finite Element Method.
+We will derive and analyse a first order time-discretisation of the equation we study.
+We neglect the spatial discretisation.
+However, we will design the time-stepping method such that it is suited to an evolving finite element method, which relies on moving the mesh and basis functions together with the domain.
+In each time step this could be based on a classical mixed Finite Element Method \cite{BofBreFor13}.

 As commented in \cite{Dju18}, the challenging aspects of the incompressible fluid equations lie in the constraint that the velocity should remain divergence free.
+If one uses a standard pullback to the reference domain, the divergence free constraint on the velocity becomes a differential constraint which depends on time.
+In order to preserve the structure of the divergence constraint under domain deformations, one can use the so-called contravariant Piola transform.
+This appears in \cite{MiyTer82}, \cite{bock1977navier}, and \cite{BurFreMas19}.
+Both of these approaches have the difficulty that, instead of a moving domain, one has time dependent coefficients (c.f. \cite{bock1977navier}).
+This can prove challenging when ensuring appropriate approximation properties in a spatial discretisation.

-In order to preserve this divergence constraint as the domain moves, we use a different pullback map than is typically considered.
-As a consequence, many of the necessary assumptions from \cite{AlpEllSti15A} need to be verified.
-In addition, we consider a different pivot space from the typical whole $L^2$ space, this means that are some technical challenges which need to be addressed.
+We will use this contravariant Piola transform.
+As a consequence of using a different pullback map, many of the necessary assumptions from \cite{AlpEllSti15A} need to be verified.
+In addition, we consider a different pivot space from the typical choice of $L^2$, this means that there are some technical challenges which need to be addressed.

 Discretisations for fluid equations in moving domains have been considered as early as the 1990s, where \cite{demirdvzic1990finite} considers a finite volume discretisation for Navier-Stokes in a moving domain.
 The article \cite{tezduyar2004finite} provides an overview of of methods for discretisation of fluid dynamics with evolving domains.
-It is interesting to note that the article \cite{BurFreMas19} considers a method for discretising a non-stationary Stokes in a moving domain using geometrically unfitted meshes and ghost penalties.
+Let us note \cite{BurFreMas19}, which considers a method for discretising a non-stationary Stokes in a moving domain using geometrically unfitted meshes and ghost penalties.